plougher/squashfs-tools/Documentation/4.7.3/USAGE-SQFSCAT.md

 filename given by PAGER doesn't contain slashes, the PATH environment variable will be used to locate it, otherwise it will be treated as a pathname.

-## ERRORS and EXIT CODE
+## 3. ERRORS and EXIT CODE

-If Sqfscat encounters fatal errors such as I/O error, filesystem corruption, it will abort immediately, and return an exit code of 1.
+If Sqfscat encounters fatal errors such as I/O error or filesystem corruption, it will abort immediately, and return an exit code of 1.

 If it skipped a file because it wasn't a regular file, or it wasn't in the